Rosalita/rosalita.github.io/_posts/2016-02-15-jekyll-and-github-pages.md

 ### Go is Great

 I've been learning and writing Golang since November 2015.
 Progress is slow but I am writing code every day.
 I'm hopeful that one day I will be knowledgable enough to start making some fun projects.
-I'm currently learning all the data structure and working through <a href="https://projecteuler.net/"> Project Euler problems</a>.
+I'm currently learning all the data structures and working through <a href="https://projecteuler.net/"> Project Euler problems</a>.
 One of the things I really like about Jekyll is the Rouge highligher which makes Go code look nice.
 This was the first problem I solved on project Euler.